 Not All Owls Hunt at Night

-Fun facts about owls may be surprising.
-In fact, some owls are actually early birds, rising to hunt initially at dawn and again at dusk.
-Learn where birds sleep at night.
+Some owl facts may be surprising.
+For instance, some owls are actually early birds, rising to hunt initially at dawn and again at dusk.
 Great gray owls and northern pygmy-owls remain active during the day when their preferred prey, small mammals and birds, are most prevalent.

 Meet barn owls: ghostly nocturnal birds.